takeshape/takeshape-starter-auth0-stripe/README.md

      - `API.Shapes.Profile.*`
    - Click `Save`.

-6. Set up your TakeShape API Key
+6. Set up your TakeShape API Key.

-   - Go to API > API Keys
+   - Go to the API tab, then to API Keys.
-   - Create a new API Key
+   - Create a new API Key.
-   - Give it `Read` permissions
+   - Give it `Read` permissions.
    - Copy the key and save it somewhere.
 This is the only time you'll see it.

-7. Now go back to your Auth0 account and create an API (`Applications` > `APIs`).
+7. Now go back to your Auth0 account and create an API (it's on the `APIs` page under the `Applications` tab on the left).

    - Set the `identifier` to the `audience` you encountered earlier on the TakeShape Auth0 Service page.
    - Leave the signing algorithm as `RS256`.
    - Create the API.
-   - Got to the `Permissions` tab, add a `takeshape:auth0` scope and description.
+   - Go to the `Permissions` tab and add a `takeshape:auth0` scope.

-8. Head over to your trusty terminal or tool of choice and clone this repo.
+8. Head over to your trusty terminal or tool of choice.

-9. Set up the project from the repo you just cloned.
+   - Clone this repo with `git clone https://github.com/takeshape/takeshape-starter-auth0.git`.

-   - Create a copy of the file `.env.local-example`, name it `.env.local`
+   - `cd` into the folder that the cloning created.
-   - Fill in the values as instructed in the `.env.local` file.
-Most of the values will come from your **Auth0 Application**, some you will generate, some will come from TakeShape.
+   - Run `mv .env.local-example .env.local` to rename the environment variables file.

-10. Run `npm install`
+   - Run `npm install`.

-11. Run `npm run dev` to start the application.
+9. Follow the instructions in `.env.local`.
+Some of the data you enter will be from Auth0; some of it will be from TakeShape.

-12. Open [http://localhost:3000](http://localhost:3000) with your browser and play around!
+10. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!

 ## Learn More